-This Survey Guide contains all the instructions, definitions and guidelines for the 2017-18 SREB State Data Exchange Survey.
+This Survey Guide contains all the instructions, definitions and guidelines for the 2018-19 SREB State Data Exchange Survey.
 All data are to be entered in the spreadsheet templates provided.
-This year, we continue the method of submitting survey data that began last year.
+This year, we continue the method of submitting survey data that began two years ago.
 You will download survey templates from the Data Exchange portal and upload surveys to the portal after you have completed them.
-Please do not email completed templates to Susan Lounsbury or Christiana Datubo-Brown.
+Please do not email completed templates to Susan Lounsbury or Christiana Datub0-Brown.
+If you have trouble with the Data Exchange portal, please contact Susan or Christiana as soon as possible.

 General Tips and Instructions: Like last year, all parts of the survey are not saved under different tabs in a single Excel workbook.
 Instead, each part of the survey is a separate Excel file.
 Thus, the survey remains the same as last year.
 As in the past, please do not enter data in the gray and purple shaded areas of the survey as these are calculated fields.
-This year, we ask that data for all institutions - four-year colleges, all two-year colleges including those offering bachelor's degrees, and technical institutes or colleges - to please complete Part 1 on degrees and certificates awarded and Part 4 on credit/contact hours as soon as possible and upload them to the new portal.
+Again, this year, we ask that coordinators submitting data for all institutions - four-year colleges, all two-year colleges including those offering bachelor's degrees, and technical institutes or colleges - to please complete Part 1 on degrees and certificates awarded and Part 4 on credit/contact hours as soon as possible and upload them to the portal.
 Receiving these data early in the process allows us to determine the proper SREB category for each institution at the beginning of the data collection rather than the end.
 Only those institutions meeting the criteria for a different category for the third consecutive time will be changed to a new category.